nicolaViola/slotmachine/README.md

 # Slotmachine
-This project would implement a slotmachine game.
-Throughout a web interface you will receive three cards and if they are equal you will win
+This project implements a slotmachine game.
+Through a web interface you will receive three cards and if they are equal you will win

 ## State-of-the-art
 ### slotmachine implementation